ebergstedt/OverwatchTeamCounter/README.md

 # TODO:

-* Make xaml app
 * Get accurate winrates somewhere
+* Check current map
-* Implement winrate algorithm
+* Implement winrate algorithm against enemy heroes
+* Implement weights for heroes on ally team
+* See if a player does well and alter algorithm accordingly
 * Display hero counter